+Jesus came to earth to be with us and He is pleased to own the believer's God for His God.
 The summary of the New Covenant is that God will be to us a God.
-Christ being the surety and head of the Covenant who is primarily dealt with deserves our worship.
-And believers who are only in and through Him as His spiritual seed, this covenant-relation fastens first upon Him, God becomes His God, and so ours; we are partaking of a divine nature, Christ's Father is our Father; and He is partaking of the human nature, our God is His God.
+Jesus Christ is the guarantee and surety.
+He is the head of the Covenant.
+Believers who are in Him are called His spiritual seed.
+Therefore, Christ's Father is our Father; and He is partaking of the human nature, our God is His God.